 Unfortunately, in our society women are expected to give more attention to their families than their careers.
 Lack of support from family creates a huge impact and is a major setback that holds women back from being successful.

 According to a report by BCG, women-led businesses can generate cumulative 10% more revenue in a period of 5-years and have 3x more inclusive work culture compared to their male counterparts.
 Women entrepreneurs are leaning towards digitalisation and adoption of tech to reduce this gender gap and gain access to finances through private lenders, NBFCs and banks.
 Digital technology will also enable them to reduce the dependency on male counterparts and create more awareness regarding women business development schemes and alternative collateral-free lending opportunities available in the market.
-Currently, women MSMEs contribute to around 3% of the total industrial output and employ around 10% of the total workforce.
+Currently, women MSMEs contribute to around 18.73% of the total industrial output.
 With access to credit this will change and they contribute to a higher output and create more jobs in the Indian economy.

 Being a financially independent woman makes one a role model for other women in society.
 This also impacts on the society to progress into a healthier, safer and a bias-free environment.
 Financial independence for women also reflects a bigger impact at the level of economic development, growth and progress of the country.
 One of the best ways to be financially independent is by saving and investing one’s earnings in order to be secure in the future without being dependent on others.